 “Make your own mozzarella, ricotta or even mascarpone with the help of a French specialist.
 Monday 10am & 4pm”

-The food here has been amazing and I haven’t needed the imodium once!
+The food here has been amazing and I haven’t needed the Imodium once!
 In fact, things have been better on that front than when I was in Singapore.
-This is what I got the other day when I ordered a seafood salad and spinach soup.
+This is what I got the other day when I ordered a seafood salad and spinach soup (left).
 Anna ordered an incredible fish curry at Le Club the other day, I’ll probably have that for dinner tonight.
 Or maybe something French, I don’t know…

 5. Go with the flow

 I was walking last night to what is quickly becoming my local and I could hear traditional music in the street that was substantially louder than what you usually hear around here.
-In the park next to the hotel there was a concert being filmed for TV, with quite a large live audience.
-That’s one of the things I really love here; walking around, or even just sitting down, people-watching, is just so damn interesting.
+In the park next to the hotel there was a concert being filmed for TV with quite a large live audience.
+That’s one of the things I really love here — Walking around, or even just sitting down, and people-watching is just so damn interesting.
 Singapore is a bit of a cultural black-hole, so it’s nice to step out of your door and be entertained.

 6. Spend the night sitting on the beach